 A transcript of the interview is made but not normally communicated to the asylum seeker since it is only in Swedish.
-If there are close relatives in another EU country, Swedish authorities take no action to inform that country of the presence of a relative in Sweden but await a request from the other country regarding the desirability of family reunification and written consent from the family present in Sweden to be reunited rs: Dublin: Appeal as regular procedure 1.
-Does the law provide for an appeal ag gainst the decision in the Dublin p orocedure? □ No If yes, is it ⊠ Tes ⊠ Judicial ☐ Administrative If yes, is it suspensive □No
+If there are close relatives in another EU country, Swedish authorities take no action to inform that country of the presence of a relative in Sweden but await a request from the other country regarding the desirability of family reunification and written consent from the family present in Sweden to be reunited.